 Eye exercises after stroke can help patients improve their vision.

-Up to a quarter of stroke survivors suffer vision loss, according to the National Stroke Association.
+Up to a quarter of stroke survivors suffer vision loss, according to the Stroke Foundation.
 Luckily, partial recovery or natural vision improvement is possible.

 Eye Exercises After Stroke May Improve Vision